himanshi-tandon/data-structure-javascript/README.md

 - **isEmpty():** return true if the stack is empty
 - **printStack():** This method returns a string in which all the element of an stack is concatenated.

+swap — the two top most elements of the stack can be swapped
   ![Stack vs Queue](images/stack_vs_queue.png)

 ### Method one